Against Heresies

+Timothy, guard the deposit entrusted to you.
+Avoid the profane chatter and contradictions of what is falsely called knowledge; ...

+Historical importance

 Until the discovery of the Library of Nag Hammadi in 1945, Against Heresies was the best surviving contemporary description of Gnosticism.
 Today, the treatise remains historically important as one of the first unambiguous attestations of the canonical gospel texts and some of the Pauline epistles.
 Irenaeus cites from most of the New Testament canon, as well as the noncanonical works 1 Clement and The Shepherd of Hermas; however, he makes no references to Philemon, 2 Peter, 3 John or Jude – four of the shortest epistles.

-Only fragments of the original text in ancient Greek remain today, but many complete copies in Latin, the dates of writing of which remain unknown, still survive.
-Books IV and V exist in their entirety in a literal version in Armenian.
-There are quotations in Syriac, but it is not clear if a translation of the whole was ever made into Syriac.

 Purpose

 Against Heresies can be dated to sometime between 174 and 189 AD, as the list of the Bishops of Rome includes Eleutherius, but not his successor Victor.
 The earliest manuscript fragment of Against Heresies, P. Oxy.
 405, dates to around 200 AD.

 Irenaeus' primary goal in writing Against Heresies was to attack sects that deviated from Christianity, mainly the Gnostics and Marcionites.
 In particular, he sought to disprove what he saw as incorrect interpretations of scripture on the part of Gnostics such as Valentinus.
-Irenaeus sought to present "what was understood as an authentic form of century-old Christian tradition against various forms of Gnosticism."
+Irenaeus sought to present "what was understood as an authentic form of century-old Christian tradition against various forms of Gnosticism".
 As James VanderKam notes, elements of this early Christian tradition drawn upon by Irenaeus include apocalyptic traditions such as 1 Enoch.

 As bishop, Irenaeus felt compelled to keep a close eye on the Valentinians and to safeguard the church from them.
 In order to fulfill this duty, Irenaeus became well informed of Gnostic doctrines and traditions.
 His studies of Gnosticism eventually led to the compilation of this treatise.

 Main ideas

 Irenaeus argued that orthodox Christianity was passed down to him from the apostles who knew Jesus personally, while the Gnostics and Marcionites were distorting this apostolic tradition.

-While the Gnostics offered salvation through secret knowledge available only to a few, Irenaeus contended that the true doctrines of the Christian faith are the same taught by bishops in different areas.
+While the Gnostics offered salvation through secret knowledge available only to a few, Irenaeus contended that the true doctrines of the Christian faith are identical even when taught by bishops in different areas.

 While many of the Gnostics viewed the material world as flawed and from which believers sought to escape to an eternal realm of spirit, Irenaeus saw creation as good and ultimately destined for glorification.
 As Mark Jeffrey Olson points out, is quoted more than any other verse from the letters of Paul in Against Heresies:

 I tell you this, brethren: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.